BBC: Television

 The BBC operates several television channels nationally and internationally.
 BBC One and BBC Two are the flagship television channels.
-Others include the youth channel BBC Three, which originally ceased broadcasting as a linear television channel in February 2016 and returned to television in February 2022, cultural and documentary channel BBC Four, news channels BBC News and the BBC World News, parliamentary channel BBC Parliament, and two children's channels, CBBC and CBeebies.
+Others include the youth channel BBC Three, cultural and documentary channel BBC Four, the British and international variations of the BBC News channel, parliamentary channel BBC Parliament, and two children's channels, CBBC and CBeebies.
 Digital television is now entrenched in the UK, with analogue transmission completely phased out as of December 2012.

 BBC One is a regionalised TV service which provides opt-outs throughout the day for local news and other local programming.
-These variations are more pronounced in the BBC "Nations", i.e. Northern Ireland, Scotland and Wales, where the presentation is mostly carried out locally on BBC One and Two, and where programme schedules can vary greatly from that of the network.
-BBC Two variations exist in the Nations; however, English regions today rarely have the option to opt out as regional programming now only exists on BBC One.
-In 2019, the Scottish variation of BBC Two ceased operation and was replaced with the networked version in favour of the BBC Scotland channel.
-BBC Two was also the first channel to be transmitted on 625 lines in 1964, then carry a small-scale regular colour service from 1967.
-BBC One would follow in November 1969.
+These variations are more pronounced in the BBC "Nations", i.e. Northern Ireland, Scotland and Wales, where the presentation is mostly carried out locally on BBC One and Two, and where programme schedules can vary considerably from that of the network.
+BBC Two variations exist in the Nations; however, English regions today rarely have the option to opt out as regional programming now exists only on BBC One.
+In 2019, the Scottish variation of BBC Two ceased operation and was replaced with the networked version in favour of a new BBC Scotland channel.
+BBC Two was the first channel to be transmitted on 625 lines, in 1964.
+It then carried a small-scale regular colour service from 1967.
+BBC One followed in November 1969.

 A new Scottish Gaelic television channel, BBC Alba, was launched in September 2008.
 It is also the first multi-genre channel to come entirely from Scotland with almost all of its programmes made in Scotland.
-The service was initially only available via satellite but since June 2011 has been available to viewers in Scotland on Freeview and cable television.
+The service was initially available only via satellite but since June 2011 has been available to viewers in Scotland on Freeview and cable television.